fanai-inc/firestore-utils/README.md

 ### Usage

 For both `import` and `export` a path to the service account configuration can be provided as the second argument to either command.
-If this value is not present then the application will look for the following environmental variable to generate a service config at runtime.
-The following environmental variable is required when a path to a service config is not specified.
+If this value is *NOT* present then the application will look for the following environmental variable to generate a service config at runtime.

 - `GOOGLE_APPLICATION_CREDENTIALS`

+The above variable is required when a path to a service config is not specified.
+If you are running this in the context of a GCP then more can be found [here](https://cloud.google.com/docs/authentication/production)

 #### Supported Commands